Sports Massage, Exercise Rehab & Acupuncture in Fleet & Shepperton

-Western Medical Acupuncture is an adaptation of Chinese Acupuncture.
-It acts by stimulating the nervous system and is mainly used to treat joint and muscle problems, including trigger point pain.
-It can be effective for post-operative pain, relaxation, sleeping problems and numerous other conditions.
+Western Medical Acupuncture or IMS (intra muscular stimulation) is an adaptation of Chinese Acupuncture.
+It acts by stimulating the nervous and muscular system and is mainly used to treat joint and muscle problems, including trigger point pain and muscle knots.
+It can also be effective for post-operative pain, relaxation, sleeping problems and numerous other conditions.

 Sports Massage & Exercise Rehab

 Sports massage Therapy (Medium/firm pressure) is designed to assist in correcting problems and imbalances in soft tissue that are caused from repetitive and strenuous physical activity and trauma.
 The application of sports massage, prior to and after exercise, can enhance performance, aid recovery and prevent injury.

 Swedish Massage Therapy (medium pressure) Most common and best-known kind of massage.
 During the treatment therapists use basic strokes such as effleurage, frictions, petrissage, and tapotement to work on particular parts or whole body to release the tension and reduce muscle pain.
 Excellent choice for first massage.

 Aromatherapy Relaxing massage (Light/medium pressure) Classic holistic treatment with use of essential oils recommended for stress relief and relaxation of entire body.
 Therapists use gentle, slow, long strokes to help you to rejuvenate and unwind.

 Core conditioning involves specific exercises that will develop and strengthen all muscles of the trunk, pelvis and abdomen.
 The exercises used will also recruit all the muscles in the body by the individual performing dynamic and functional exercises.